Tips for coping with attachment disorders in foster children

 - Disinhibited Social Engagement Disorder (DSED) – children who exhibit signs of this disorder may appear overly friendly to strangers and not fearful when meeting new people; unafraid of physical contact with strangers; and are likely to find themselves in dangerous and vulnerable positions.

-Although the exact cause of attachment disorder is not clear, it’s suggested failure to provide sufficient caregiving can have negative effects on a young child.
+Although the exact cause of attachment disorder in children is not clear, it’s suggested failure to provide sufficient caregiving can have negative effects on a young child.
 The impact of attachment issues on child development, if not rectified, can affect their future perspectives of relationships, and their social and emotional development.

 How to deal with attachment issues in foster children